pmlopes/minpsp/readme.txt

 The main difference is that this is a native cross compiler for Microsoft Windows Operating Systems.

-Second is that the cross compiler uses the latest release of GCC 4.3.1 instead of the initial release 4.1.0 (this means some bugs were fixed).

-Third, you can run it directly from a Dos Command Prompt BOX or from your favourite IDE (Eclipse and Visual Studio Express tested)
+Second, you can run it directly from a DOS Command Prompt BOX or from your favorite IDE (Eclipse and Visual Studio Express tested)

 ===============================================================================
  Where do I go from here?